msi-ris/Tutorials/rnaseq_cmd.md

 Finally, differential expression analysis is only a small set of what is possible with RNAseq data.
-Other types of analysis include co-expression analysis, transcriptome assembly and isoform discovery, and variant discovery in the absense of a reference genome.
+Other types of analysis include co-expression analysis, transcriptome assembly and isoform discovery, and variant discovery in the absence of a reference genome.

 [Return to top](#top)
 ### <a name="8.1"></a> 8.1 Coexpression